 Damage rats can cause

 Rats can cause incredible damage when they find themselves on properties.
 Outside they can do extensive damage to yards and greenery.
 Rats always make and dig burrows close to a food source.
 They consider anything edible and non-edible for humans to be food.
-Crops are the most at risk because rats can easily eat from it and can go back whenever they please. pet food, garbage, and as earlier mentioned, crops.
+Crops are the most at risk because rats can easily eat from it and can go back whenever they please, pet food, garbage, and as earlier mentioned, crops.
 Inside they are known to be destructive and aggressive and will attack when they feel cornered.
 When rats find materials to chew on, they will strike and this is to keep their teeth in check.
 Rodents, in general, will find anything that can grind their teeth down and this includes exposed copper wiring.
+They can completely ruin your garden by making rat holes and creating burrows.
 This can have disastrous consequences which can lead to a short circuit and may well develop into a house fire.

 Dangers that are often ignored